mazurki/mazurki.github.io/_posts/2022-08-07-researchers-responsibility.md

 ---
 layout: post
-title: "Researchers responsibility"
+title: "Researcher's responsibility"
 author: "Marta Mazurkiewicz"
 tags: UX research personal mentoring
-subtitle: I considered myself quite experienced in setting and achieving goals.
+subtitle: "I considered myself quite experienced in setting and achieving goals.
 Recently, I had to set goals in a new company, and after presenting them to my manager, he asked me: Why do you want to do this?.
 Consternation.
-Isn't it obvious?
+Isn't it obvious?"
 ---

 I considered myself quite experienced in setting and achieving goals.
 Recently, I had to set goals in a new company, and after presenting them to my manager, he asked me: "Why do you want to do this?".
 Consternation.
 Isn't it obvious? <br/>